AmuthesWaran/DABS-MVP-BE/Updates.md

 * Twilio flow configured and checked.
 Working as expected except sending a POST Request from Twilio - Issue due to locally configured.
 * Static IP or host api publically to resolve the above issue.
 * H2 Database to be updated - branch created
-* H2 Datanase configuration done under the branch h2-db
+* H2 Database configuration done under the branch h2-db
 * h2-db branch hosted on Render (https://javawhizz.com/2023/03/host-a-spring-boot-application-for-free-on-render#:~:text=Host%20a%20Spring%20Boot%20application%20for%20free%20on,...%208%20Create%20a%20Dockerfile%20...%20More%20items)
+* Able to see h2-console while hosting via Render.
+Amendment added in the Dockerfile
 * web service suspended.
 * UI Hosting options: https://blog.logrocket.com/8-ways-deploy-react-app-free/